 Even if you’ve been to the Uffizi in the past, it’s worth another visit to see how it’s changed.
 After a massive remodel in the winter of 2020/2021, the museum reopened with women artists being showcased, a new self-portrait room, the museum’s first street art, and more.

-The museum is continuing the Terre degli Uffizi program (having works from the Uffizi on display in other parts of Tuscany and sometime in 2022, the Vasari Corridor will finally open to the public.
+The museum is continuing the Terre degli Uffizi program (having works from the Uffizi on display in other parts of Tuscany and (hopefully) sometime in 2023, the Vasari Corridor will finally open to the public.

 It’s a good year to visit the Uffizi!